aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/alignment-settings/change-cells-alignment-and-keep-existing-formatting/_index.md

 ## **Possible Usage Scenarios**

 Sometimes, you want to change the alignment of multiple cells but also want to keep existing formatting.
-Aspose.Cells allows you to do it using the [**StyleFlag::Alignments**](https://reference.aspose.com/cells/cpp/aspose.cells/styleflag/properties/alignments) property.
+Aspose.Cells allows you to do it using the [**GetAlignments()**](https://reference.aspose.com/cells/cpp/aspose.cells/styleflag/getalignments/) property.
 If you will set it **true**, changes in alignment will take place otherwise not.
-Please note, [**StyleFlag**](https://reference.aspose.com/cells/cpp/aspose.cells/styleflag) object is passed as a parameter to [**Range::ApplyStyle()**](https://reference.aspose.com/cells/cpp/aspose.cells/range/methods/applystyle) method which actually applies the formatting to a range of cells.
+Please note, [**StyleFlag**](https://reference.aspose.com/cells/cpp/aspose.cells/styleflag) object is passed as a parameter to [**ApplyStyle(const Style\& style, const StyleFlag\& flag)**](https://reference.aspose.com/cells/cpp/aspose.cells/range/applystyle/) method which actually applies the formatting to a range of cells.

 ## **Change Cells Alignment and Keep Existing Formatting**